Neil-McK/DccDiagnostics/README.md

 Measurements are performed at an accuracy of 1/16th of a microsecond using Timer1 input capture mode, and calculation results are rounded to 1 microsecond.
-For increased compatibility with other microcontrollers, it is possible to use micros() instead but, on an Arduino Uno/Nano/Mega, this introduces up to 4us error in the micros() result, plus up to 6.5us uncertainty in the scheduling of the interrupt which samples the micros() value; consequently, the measured pulse length will frequently be wrong by up to 10.5us when using micros() on an Arduino.
+For increased compatibility with other microcontrollers, it is possible to use micros() instead but, on an Arduino Uno/Nano/Mega, this introduces up to 3us error in the micros() result, plus up to 6.5us uncertainty in the scheduling of the interrupt which samples the micros() value; consequently, the measured pulse length will, approximately once every millisecond, be off by up to 10.5us when using micros() on an Arduino, and the rest of the time be up to 4us off.

 The sketch has also been compiled successfully for the ESP8266 and ESP32, currently without any WiFi or Bluetooth interfaces.